TalkingQuickly/talkingquickly.github.io/_drafts/2020-12-29-what-id-tell-myself-about-startups-volume2.md

 It was through that post I met Oli and Steffen, my now co-founders at [Catapult](https://www.catapult.com).
 Since then we've raised money from some amazing investors, changed the way tens of thousands of people work across retail and hospitality, had the privilege of hiring some truly exceptional individuals, created the UK's largest on-demand staffing platform and moved into providing the SaaS tools that enable the future of work.

-Prior to Catapult I'd focussed more on bootstrapped businesses, so five years in, there have been a fair few more lessons learned.
+Prior to Catapult I'd focussed on bootstrapped businesses.
+Five years into a venture backed business, there have been many lessons learned.
 The usual caveats apply, this isn't advice, just what I'd tell myself, the "you" here is me, writing is still hard.

 ## Product

-1. The single hardest thing to get right - particularly in the enterprise space - is talking to customers enough.
+1. The single hardest thing to get right is talking to customers enough.
 This cannot be delegated or outsourced.
 If the entire founding team is not talking to multiple customers every week, it's very unlikely the business is going to end up pushing in the right direction

 1. Be brutally honest with yourself when questioning how well you (and your business) really understands your customers.
 Can you fill in a [lean canvas](https://leanstack.com/leancanvas) and justify each of your answers with direct customer feedback?
 If not, something's up.
-Can everyone in your organisation do the same thing and get to similar answers while pointing at their own feedback?
+Can everyone in your organisation do the same thing and get to similar answers based on their own customer conversations?
 If not, something's up.

 1. The second hardest thing to get right remains not building too much, too soon.
 This gets exponentially harder the more people are involved

 1. Product Market Fit is a term that gets thrown around a lot.
 It's not easy to define but you really will know it when you see it.
-The best proxy I've yet seen is "when keeping up with the demand / inbound starts to feel intimidating".
+The best proxy I've yet seen is "when keeping up with the inbound starts to feel intimidating".

 1. Don't do yourself a disservice by declaring "we've found product market fit" too soon.
 Some good questions to ask are "if we stop marketing this, would it keep growing?" and "How many clients would be devastated if this product went away tomorrow?"

 1. Once there are lots of people involved, brute force won't work for pushing back on building too much too soon, you need buy in from all stakeholders.
 [Lots](https://blog.intercom.com/rarely-say-yes-to-feature-requests/) of [examples](https://www.youtube.com/watch?v=9AM6QQlgLSQ) from other respected product led companies helps here

-1. You need to have a very clear separation between a) "don't build too much" and b) "building only what *you* think is right".
-If there is a perception you're doing the latter, getting buy in will always be an uphill battle

 1. Scoring systems are *invaluable* for getting buy in from larger teams about why some things are being built but others aren't.
 If you don't want to design your own, [RICE](https://blog.intercom.com/rice-simple-prioritization-for-product-managers/) is a good, simple starting point, but you'll probably end up needing one which aligns more closely with business objectives eventually

 1. Really good visual design *matters a lot*, hire a designer significantly earlier than you intuitively think you should.
-Where possible embrace component systems and design systems to make good design the default
+Where possible embrace component and design systems to make good design the default

-1. Visual design is one of the easiest things to forget follows the 80/20 rule, which 20% is going to have 80% of the impact
+1. Visual design still follows the 80/20 rule

 1. Visual design and UX are not at all the same, people who are good at both are awesome.
 Be clear which you're hiring for and interview accordingly